bartoszp1992/Second-D/README.md

 # Second-D
 PWM Driver
- Only main.c file is my autorship.

- Other files are a HD44780 Library, and there are under its own proprietary license.
+Warning!
+Files included in the zip package are the HD44780 Library.
+It's not my autorship, and it's under own proprietary license.